denniemok/slash-ping/README.md

 <hr>

 ### Major Highlights
-- Comes with EssentialsX-styled message preset.
+- Comes with the well-known EssentialsX-style message preset.
-- Simple and lightweight with no unnecessary features other than /ping.
+- Works straight to the point with nothing unnecessary other than /ping.
-- Highly configurable with built-in **HEX** colour support.
+- Supports **HEX** codes in message configuration on 1.16+ servers.
 - Enables modification of ping values with **multiplier** and **offset**.
-- Display normalised pings on **PlaceholderAPI** compatible plugins.
+- Displays normalised pings on **PlaceholderAPI** compatible plugins.
-- Go completely intractable from ping with the exempt permission.
+- Goes completely intractable from /ping with the exempt permission.
-- Bypass target exemption to offer normal pinging at the admin level.
+- Bypasses target exemption to offer normal pinging at the admin level.
-- Forward compatible with all **1.8+** versions.
+- Proves to be forward compatible with all **1.8+** versions.

 <hr>